roloum/store/README.md

 - There is no inventory.
 The user can add as many products as they want
 - Unavailable products should not be added to shopping carts
 - Rows for shopping carts that were created but are empty, can be expired(deleted)
+- Int overflow of item's Quantity
+- Float overflow of item's price

 # API Endpoints
 There are 5 API endpoints: